spydx/dat250.h20/expAssignment2/dat250-expass2.md

 | Experiment 1: Application using JPA | :white_check_mark: |
 | Experiment 2: Banking/Credit Card example JPA | :white_check_mark:|

+Noting on following topics:

+- technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved
+- a link to your code for experiment 1 and 2 above
+- an explanation of how you inspected the database tables and what tables were created.
+For the latter you may provide screenshots.
+- any pending issues with this assignment which you did not manage to solve

 ## Installation: Derby Database